Bill Armstrong Grant

 - Copy of IRS designation letter (if applicant is 501(c)3 organization)

-Proposals should be prepared on 8.5x11 paper.
+Proposals should be prepared on 8.5x11 paper or as an electronic document.
 Be sure to include other supporting materials such as photographs, brochures, newsletters, etc.

 After the grant is awarded, the recipient organization is expected to